-The diagnosis of a bulging disc often triggers catastrophic beliefs of severe structural damage, which can lead to persistent/chronic pain patterns and a reliance on passive intervention… not to mention the millions of dollars of taxpayer’s money spent on back pain treatment each year.
+The diagnosis of a bulging disc or herniated disc often triggers catastrophic beliefs of severe structural damage, which can lead to persistent/chronic pain patterns and a reliance on passive intervention… not to mention the millions of dollars of taxpayer’s money spent on back pain treatment each year.
 Lucky you’ve found experts in bulging disc treatment in Perth.

 What is a disc?

 An intervertebral disc is essentially a shock absorber.
 They are fused between each of the vertebrae or building blocks in your spine.
 The discs in your neck are smaller than the ones in your lower back, due to the size of the vertebrae and also the different forces they are subjected to.
 Discs have a tough outer portion (annulus fibrosus) and a soft inner portion (nucleus pulposus), a little like a jam donut.
 As your spine moves in one direction, your disc will compress or bulge a little on that side and stretch a little on the opposite side.
 The discs and the vertebrae are completely surrounded by strong ligaments, tendons, fascia and muscle and contrary to common belief, they simply CAN NOT slip out of place.